Simkuniene/sheepBackend/README.md

 # sheepBackend
-Ši sistema skirta avių ūkio turėtojams.
-FrontEnd kodą galite rasti: https://github.com/Simkuniene/sheepFrontend Administratoriai galės kurti/peržiūrėti duomenis apie avis, jų produktyvumą, gydymui naudotus vaistus ir jų išlauką prieš skerdimą ar pieno naudojimą maistui.
-Backend'as rašytas su NodeJS.
-Duomenų bazė: MongoDB.

-Resursai, kuriuos palaiko ši aplikacija:

-GET
-/sheep paduoda visas avis iš 'sheep' lentelės.
-/sheep/:number paduoda duomenis apie konkrečią avį, pagal avies numerį iš 'sheep' lentelės.
-/meds paduoda visus vaistus iš 'medicines' lentelės.
-/births/:number paduoda duomenis apie avies, kurios numeris nurodytas, gimdymus iš 'births' lentelės.
-/treatment/:number paduoda duomenis apie avies, kurios numeris nurodytas, naudotus vaistus iš 'treatment' lentelės.

-POST
-/addSheep įrašo duomenis apie avį į 'sheep' lentelę.
-/addMeds įrašo duomenis apie medikamentą į 'medicines' lentelę.
-/addBirth įrašo duomenis apie gimdymą į 'births' lentelę.
-/addTreatment įrašo duomenis apie naudotus vaistus į 'treatment' lentelę.

-DELETE
-/deleteSheep/:id ištrina avį pagal ID iš 'sheep' lentelės.
-/deleteMed/:id ištrina vaistą pagal ID iš 'medicines' lentelės.

-PUT
-/sheepupdate/:number atnaujina duomenis apie avį 'sheep' lentelėje.
+This system is designed for sheep farmers.
+You can find the FrontEnd code here: https://github.com/Simkuniene/sheepFrontend Administrators will be able to create/view data about sheep, their productivity, medications used for treatment, and their condition before shearing or using milk for food.
+The Backend is written using NodeJS, and the database used is MongoDB.

+Resources supported by this application:

+GET /sheep retrieves all sheep from the 'sheep' table.

+GET /sheep/:number retrieves data about a specific sheep based on its number from the 'sheep' table.

+GET /meds retrieves all medications from the 'medicines' table.

+GET /births/:number retrieves data about the births of a sheep specified by the given number from the 'births' table.

+GET /treatment/:number retrieves data about the medications used for a sheep specified by the given number from the 'treatment' table.

+POST /addSheep adds sheep data to the 'sheep' table.

+POST /addMeds adds medication data to the 'medicines' table.

+POST /addBirth adds data about a birth to the 'births' table.

+POST /addTreatment adds data about medications used to the 'treatment' table.

+DELETE /deleteSheep/:id deletes a sheep with the given ID from the 'sheep' table.

+DELETE /deleteMed/:id deletes a medication with the given ID from the 'medicines' table.

+PUT /sheepupdate/:number updates data about a sheep in the 'sheep' table.